Gig etiquette: Are concertgoers getting more aggressive?

-"I dare you to throw something at me and I'll f---ing kill you" Adele calls out the recent surge of unruly behaviour at concerts.

-Do you like to throw stuff onstage at concerts?
-Adele has some choice words for you.

-At a show in Las Vegas this week, the British singer-songwriter held no punches, saying (jokingly, of course) that she would “f**king kill” anyone who dared throw something at her onstage.
+At a concert in Las Vegas last week, British singer-songwriter Adele warned her audience (jokingly, of course) that she would “f**king kill” anyone who dared throw something at her.

-The Grammy winner continued: “Have you noticed how people are like forgetting f**king show etiquette at the moment?
+The Grammy winner said: “Have you noticed how people are like forgetting f**king show etiquette at the moment?
 People just throwing s–t onstage, have you seen them?”

-Crowd management experts have noticed an increase in aggressive behaviour at live events including concerts and sports matches since the coronavirus pandemic lockdowns were lifted, said Eric Stuart, chair of the Global Crowd Management Alliance.
+Crowd management experts have noted an increase in aggressive behaviour at live events, including concerts and sports matches, since the coronavirus pandemic lockdowns were lifted, said Eric Stuart, chair of the Global Crowd Management Alliance.

 "When we speak with our colleagues around the world, in Australia, New Zealand, America, Canada, Ireland, everybody's saying the same thing," Stuart told Euronews Culture.